Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Methodology

 \subsubsection{Integration with Multiscale Design}

 In the context of multiscale design, the subscript $e$ is added to denote individual microstructures, which each resides in one macroscopic quadrilateral $4$-node finite element.
-Instead of directly optimizing the weights of each microstructure, we reduce the number of design variables by optimizing $M$ new classes and interpolating them throughout the global structure using the distribution fields $\boldsymbol{\xi}^{(m)}$.
+Instead of directly optimizing $D$ weights at each microstructure, we reduce the number of design variables by optimizing $M$ new classes and interpolating them throughout the global structure using the distribution fields $\boldsymbol{\xi}^{(p)}$.
 An example with $M=2$ is portrayed by the red and blue classes in the middle panel of Fig.~\ref{fig:blend_demo}.
+For demonstration, we artificially create the values of the macro- and micro-scale design variables in the middle panel, but during design, these values are optimized concurrently.

 Similar to multi-material TO (and Eq.~\ref{eq:class_interp}), we require that the sum of the distributions at each element equals one.
 Thus, to obtain each microstructure, $e$, we can globally interpolate the optimal class weights, $\tilde{\mathbf{c}}^{(m)}$, with: